Dempster–Skokie station

 Dempster–Skokie, formerly known as Dempster, or Skokie, is an 'L' station on the CTA's Yellow Line at 5005 Dempster Street in Skokie, Illinois (directional coordinates 8800 north, 5000 west).
-It is one of three stops on the Yellow Line, and currently the terminus of line, although an extension of the line to Old Orchard Mall has been considered.
-It is one of two CTA rail stations in Skokie, and is at grade level.
+It is one of three stops on the Yellow Line, and the line’s western terminus, Dempster–Skokie is one of two CTA rail stations in Skokie, and is at grade level.

 History

 The station was originally constructed in 1925 as part of a new high-speed bypass route for the North Shore Line known as the Skokie Valley Route.
 Trains of the Chicago Rapid Transit Company's Niles Center Route also used this station as a terminal until that service was ended by the CTA in 1948.
-The North Shore Line ceased operating in early 1963, but the CTA instated a new service the following year which served a 'temporary' station on the same location.
-This service was, and to some extent still is, known as the Skokie Swift and is currently called the Yellow Line.
+The North Shore Line ceased operating in early 1963, but the CTA instated a new service the following year which served a "temporary" station on the same location.
+This service was, and to some extent still is, known as the Skokie Swift, and is currently called the Yellow Line.